University of Centrol London, UK

 Dr Robin Gibbons

-Following a 6 month “body overhaul” in Salisbury District Hospital, Robin began his “new life” which eventually led to his research career.
+Following a 6 month 'body overhaul' in Salisbury District Hospital, Robin began his 'new life' which eventually led to his research career.
 This began in May 2003 when he joined the UK FES-rowing Group as a research subject.
 In September 2008, he started his doctorate to investigate the feasibility of FES-rowing in tetraplegia.
-The 3 themes central to his work are equipment development, cardiorespiratory and musculoskeletal health.
-Robin’s future goals are to contribute to the field of spinal cord injury research, whilst helping to develop a whole-body FES-rowing device.
+The 3 themes central to his work were equipment development, cardiorespiratory and musculoskeletal health.
+Robin’s future goals are to contribute to the field of spinal cord injury research, while helping to develop a whole-body FES-rowing device.
 Robin hopes this device will help prepare people with spinal cord injury for cellular repair.
 The concept behind this website is to support these goals.
 Robin is currently affiliated with the Aspire CREATe Group, a department of UCL based at the Royal National Orthopaedic Hospital, North London.